-Since 1991, Earth Focus Day Camp has created outstanding summer nature programs for children ages 3–14.
-EFDC helps children develop an understanding of how ecosystems work, nurtures a sense of wonder for nature, and guides children as they explore the habitats, plants, and animals of the Arboretum.
+Since 1991, Earth Focus Day Camp has created outstanding summer nature programs for children.
+EFDC helps children ages 5 to 14 develop an understanding of how ecosystems work, nurtures a sense of wonder for nature, and guides children as they explore the habitats, plants, and animals of the Arboretum.
 Children are empowered to be a positive influence on their world.
 Our naturalists are enthusiastic and experienced, but the real teacher is our most treasured resource: the land.
 Join us to learn, grow, and be a part of this special place.

 Scholarships are available through the Valerie Kerschensteiner Fund.
 For more information email us or call (608) 265-5872.

 Learning Together sessions for preschooler-age children are no longer part of Earth Focus Day Camp but they are being offered as a monthly class.
 See events calendar for listings.

 Note: Due to the evolving nature of COVID-19, we continue to take precautions and follow UW–Madison health guidance and policies.
 This may include cancellation of youth programs, including this camp.

 All 2022 Earth Focus Day Camp sessions are full.